dell/terraform-provider-powerscale/docs/resources/ldap_provider.md

 - `require_secure_connection` (Boolean) Determines whether to continue over a non-TLS connection.
 (Update Supported)
 - `restrict_findable` (Boolean) If true, checks the provider for filtered lists of findable and unfindable users and groups.
 (Update Supported)
 - `restrict_listable` (Boolean) If true, checks the provider for filtered lists of listable and unlistable users and groups.
 (Update Supported)
 - `search_scope` (String) Specifies the default depth from the base DN to perform LDAP searches.
-Acceptable values: "default", "base", "onelevel", "subtree", "children".
+Acceptable values: "base", "onelevel", "subtree", "children".
 (Update Supported)
 - `search_timeout` (Number) Specifies the search timeout period in seconds.
 (Update Supported)
 - `shadow_expire_attribute` (String) Sets the attribute name that indicates the absolute date to expire the account.
 (Update Supported)
 - `shadow_flag_attribute` (String) Sets the attribute name that indicates the section of the shadow map that is used to store the flag value.
 (Update Supported)